-Students who fail two or more of the above course pillars will be considered unsuccessful in the Clinical Skills III Course and will NOT be offered additional remediation or supplemental assessment.
+Students who fail two or more of the above course components will be considered unsuccessful in the Clinical Skills III Course and will NOT be offered additional remediation or supplemental assessment in this course.
 This includes failure of a supplemental assessment.